 Royalties are defined in subsection 6(1) of the Income Tax Assessment Act 1936 (ITAA 1936).
-Show gross purchases or expenditure on royalties paid or payable to international related parties at label E, and gross sales or revenue from royalties derived from international related parties, at label F.
+Show gross purchases or expenditure on royalties paid or payable to international related parties at E, and gross sales or revenue from royalties derived from international related parties at E.

 Rent other than royalties includes gross expenditure and revenue for the use of, or the right to use, property, both tangible and intangible, not included as royalties.
-Show gross rent between international related parties at labels ${\bf G}$ and ${\bf H}$ .
+Show gross rent between international related parties at G and H.

-Include gross purchases or expenditure and gross sales or revenue for all other intangible property-not in the nature of royalties or rent-at labels I and J respectively.
+Include gross purchases or expenditure and gross sales or revenue for all other intangible property - not in the nature of royalties or rent - at 1 and J respectively.